India's vaccinations hit record with free COVID shots

 Experts warn that millions remain vulnerable to infection, particularly in the countryside where two-thirds of the population lives.
 And a swift reopening of cities could complicate mass immunisation efforts.

-Reporting by Neha Arora in New Delhi, Shilpa Jamkhandikar in Pune, Ankur Banerjee, Uday Sampath and Bhargav Acharya in Bengaluru; Editing by Christopher Cushing and Giles Elgood
+Reporting by Neha Arora in New Delhi, Shilpa Jamkhandikar in Pune, Ankur Banerjee, Uday Sampath and Bhargav Acharya in Bengaluru; Editing by Christopher Cushing, Giles Elgood and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.